-We paid special attention for determining the allowance for doubtful debts because the appraisal process is a complex process that involves management's use of significant judgments.
+We paid special attention for determining the allowance for doubtful debts due to the complex appraisal process requires the management to make significant assumptions.

-Our audit procedures for management estimates in respect of accounts receivable impairment have included:
+Our audit procedures related to audit management estimates in respect of accounts receivable impairment have included:

-- review of the application of the "expected credit losses" model in relation of the Group's accounts receivable; - review of the aggregation of the trade receivables based on the general credit risk characteristics, type of debt and terms of delay; - review of the calculation of the expected rates of losses for accounts receivable based on the historical data.
+- review of application the "expected credit losses" model in relation to Group accounts receivable; - review of aggregation the trade receivables based on the general credit risk characteristics, type of debt and terms of delay; - review of calculation of expected rates of losses for accounts receivables based on historical data; - review of the completeness and correctness of disclosures in notes to the consolidated financial statements.